vignesh9025/Adjacent-Towers-Problem/README.md

 # Adjacent-Towers-Problem
-An efficient solution for the Adjacent Towers problem implemented in C.
+A solution for the Adjacent Towers problem implemented in C.